eneadodi/ML_Project1_Stock_Predictor/README.md

 5. Aurélien Géron Hand's On Machine Learning edition 2
 6. Complete plenty of exercises in this book.

-This project is the second on the list: **A simply/fun ML project to have hands on experience**
+This project is the second on the list: *A simple/fun ML project to have hands on experience*

 The use of Artifical Intelligence for Stock Market Analysis/Prediction is a very big and competitive field.
 There are resources and websites which act as communities and API for developing your own algorithms and papers (such as [quandl](https://www.quandl.com/) and [quantopian](https://www.quantopian.com/)) however **my goal for this project is not to develop a industry standard algorithm, but rather have hands on experience with Machine Learning and the tools involved**